ray-project/ray/doc/source/cluster/slurm.rst

             help="A specify node to use"
         )
         parser.add_argument(
-            "--num-cpus", type=int, default=64,
-            help="Deprecated.
-Number of CPUs to use in each node. " "(Default: 64) Slurm will ignore this setting."
-        )
-        parser.add_argument(
             "--num-gpus", type=int, default=0,
             help="Number of GPUs to use in each node.
-(Default: 8)" )
+(Default: 0)" )
         parser.add_argument(
             "--partition", "-p", type=str, default="chpc",